hh2110/hh2110.github.io/_posts/2019-01-29-ML-Pipeline-BigMartSales.md

 baseLine.to_csv('baseLine.csv', index=False)
 ```

-This simple method gets a score of 1599 - we can compare our subsequent ML models to this now.
-Since we will be considering multiple models, its best practice to create a function that will take a model, the data, carry out cross validation and produce a submission file
+This simple method gets a score of 1599 - we can compare our subsequent ML models
+to this now.
+Since we will be considering multiple models, its best practice to
+create a function that will take a model, the data, carry out cross validation
+and produce a submission file plus a accuracy score on the test data

 ```python
 from sklearn.model_selection import cross_val_score